LukeWood/keras-genetic/README.md

 The Keras genetic API is quick to get started with, but flexible enough to fit any use case you may come up with.

-As more generations occur, the quality of the models will improve.
-For example, look at the following models from the [CartPole example](examples/cartpole/):

 There are three core components of the API that must be used to get started:

 - the `Individual`